perokvist/event-driven-architecture/implementation.md

 Service fabric offers an actor model out of the box and does also support Orleans and other Actor frameworks.

 ##### Service fabric
-Service fabric let you work with an instance queue and its state in a single transaction (with replication support) and loadbalancer with partion support.
+Service fabric let you work with an instance queue and its state in a single transaction (with replication support) and loadbalancer with partition support.

 So even if you don't use actors service fabric has a lot of features that suite our scenarios.
 But if you don't use its persitance model, some of the challages in this article still apply.